alehechka/AIMS-Athletics-Inventory-Management-System/README.md

 ## Features

-- [ ] Check in / Check out equipment to athletes, including a mass check in/out feature for game days
+- [ ] Check in equipment from users
+- [X] Check out equipment to athletes, including a mass check in/out feature for game days
-- [ ] Add and edit equipment in inventory system
+- [X] Add and edit equipment in inventory system
 - [ ] Track monetary value of inventory
 - [X] Custom profiles for athletes, coaches, and staff
 - [ ] Generate reports for various purposes (i.e. Students with most issued equpment, etc.).
 - [ ] Supporting mobile application for use while on the road
 - [ ] Record size information for each student athlete
-- [ ] View all active athletes, staff, and in-stock inventory
+- [X] View all active athletes, staff, and in-stock inventory
+- [X] Change roles for users (athlete, staff, employee, admin)